johnston9/la-donut/README.md

 ### Optimum Image Showcase
-The site is designed for the owner to show their products and I believed it good practice to give then a little instruction to help then intuititively learn how it is best to do this.
+The site is designed for the owner to show their products and I believed it good practice to give then a little instruction to help then intuitively learn how it is best to do this.
 The site uses responsive design to display the products and this is ideal however it does need a little management on the owners behalf for them to make best use of the feature. <br>

 If the owner was to upload all images at the same aspect ratio this would not be an issue but even so they would still need to understand this and arrange for all images to be of that size and that no one ever upload one of a different size.
 So to safeguard against different size images I set specific heights for the images at different screen sizes.
 This would keep the rows uniformed.<br>

 I also gave instructions to the owner when they first arrive on the upload product page.
-They inform the user that a aspect ratio of 3:2 to best for all images and there is then a link to img-resize where they can resize an image if necessary.
+They inform the user that an aspect ratio of 3:2 to best for all images and there is then a link to img-resize where they can resize an image if necessary.
 There is a further link to instructions on how best to actually do this. <br>

-These instructions along with the practice of uploading the images should help the owner intuitivly learn how to manage the site and give them a good feeling of their capabilities over it and how to best showcase their products.
+These instructions along with the practice of uploading the images should help the owner intuitively learn how to manage the site and give them a good feeling of their capabilities over it and how to best showcase their products.

 <p align="center"><strong>Resize Instructions</strong></p>